-When using a mobile hotspot a.k.a.
-MiFi type device that takes a 3G/4G wireless signal and provides a WiFi connection, you won’t get the best performance if you just put the MiFi device in the pocket of your coat or briefcase and forget about it.
-When you’re operating in fringe coverage regions (where the 3G/4G signal is weak), you will get better performance (faster, less dropped connections) by considering the placement of your MiFi device.
+Mobile hotspot performance suffers if you just put the MiFi device in the pocket of your coat or briefcase and forget about it.
+In fringe coverage regions (where the 3G/4G signal is weak), you will get better performance (faster, less dropped connections) by considering the placement of your MiFi device.
 The same holds true if you are using your smartphone for a tethered USB, Bluetooth, or Wifi connection.
 I will for compactness if not correctness refer to such devices (smartphones and wireless modems) as MiFi devices.

 You should try to keep the MiFi device away from the immediate vicinity of metal objects.
 That is, don’t place the MiFi on a metal table or near a metal wall or shelf.
 Don’t put it on the floor or buried in your coat pocket.
 Considering safety in the case of a traffic accident or sudden motion, consider placing the MiFi on a window if in the car, via say a suction cup or placement in a dashtop compartment if you have one.
 On a train, you can take a newspaper or magazine and stand the MiFi up against the window.
 In a home, particularly in a home with metal siding, put the MiFi in a window facing the nearest cell tower that you think is for your 3G/4G service.
 Higher (second floor) windows are better generally than first floor or basement.